CyberT33N/mongoose-cheat-sheet/README.md

 ## optimisticConcurrency (https://mongoosejs.com/docs/guide.html#optimisticConcurrency)
 - Optimistic concurrency is a strategy to ensure the document you're updating didn't change between when you loaded it using find() or findOne(), and when you update it using save().

-<br><br>

 For example, suppose you have a House model that contains a list of photos, and a status that represents whether this house shows up in searches.
 Suppose that a house that has status 'APPROVED' must have at least two photos

 ```javascript
 const House = mongoose.model('House', Schema({